 However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Fund's ability to continue as a going concern.
-For example, the terms on which the United Kingdom may withdraw from the European Union are not clear, and it is difficult to evaluate all of the potential implications on the Fund, its operations and other organisations on which it depends, and the wider economy.

 Reporting on other information

 The other information comprises all the information in the annual report other than the financial statements and our auditors' report thereon.
 The Treasurer is responsible for the other information.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance thereon.